D-Vspec/dvSql/docs/user-guide/quick-start.md

 # Quick Start Guide

-Get up and running with the dvSQL lexer in 5 minutes.
+Get up and running with the dvSQL parser and lexer in 5 minutes.

-## 1. Build the Lexer
+## 1. Build the Parser and Lexer

 ```bash
 cd dvSql